JonnyOrman/CRYMIUM/README.md

 ### Generate the project's CMakeLists file and modify it to include CRYMIUM in the build

-- In the newly created project's root directory right click the 'Game.cryproject' file and select 'Generate Solution'
+- In the newly created project's root directory right click the "Game.cryproject" file and select "Generate Solution"
 - Close the console window that opens.
-This will generate a CMakeLists.txt file in the project's 'Code' directory
+This will generate a CMakeLists.txt file in the project's Code directory
 - Open the newly created CMakeLists.txt file and look for the section where the include directories are added.
 It should look something like this:
 ```
 target_include_directories(${THIS_PROJECT}